RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error: Appendix: Analysis of RiteWeight fixed point

-\end{theorem} \begin{proof} First we check that equation~\eqref{eq:stationary_weights} implies $(w_i)_{i=1}^n$ is a fixed point of RiteWeight.
-By assumption, the microstate transition matrix $\boldsymbol{P}$ has a unique stationary measure, so it is irreducible and aperiodic.
-It follows that the cluster transition matrix $\boldsymbol{T}$ is irreducible and aperiodic, so $\boldsymbol{T}$ has a unique stationary measure also.
+\end{theorem} \begin{proof} First we check that equation~\eqref{eq:stationary_weights} implies $(w_i)_{i=1}^n$ is the fixed point of RiteWeight.
+This happens if the weights $w_I = \sum_{i_1 \in I} w_i$ appear as entries of the left leading eigenvector of the cluster transition matrix $\boldsymbol{T}$.
+By assumption, the microstate transition matrix $\boldsymbol{P}$ has a unique stationary measure, so it has one closed communicating class.
+It follows that the cluster transition matrix $\boldsymbol{T}$ has one closed communicating class, so $\boldsymbol{T}$ has a unique stationary measure also.
 Next, equation~\eqref{eq:stationary_weights} implies

-This confirms that $(w_i)_{i=1}^n$ is a fixed point of RiteWeight.
+This confirms that the left leading eigenvector has the correct entries, so $(w_i)_{i=1}^n$ is the fixed point of RiteWeight.

-Next, we assume that $(w_i)_{i=1}^n$ is a fixed point of RiteWeight and check that equation~\eqref{eq:stationary_weights} holds.
-Since $(w_i)_{i=1}^n$ is a fixed point, we must have $\pi_J = w_J$ for each cluster $J$ and consequently
+Next, we assume that $(w_i)_{i=1}^n$ is the fixed point of RiteWeight and check that equation~\eqref{eq:stationary_weights} holds.
+Since $(w_i)_{i=1}^n$ is the fixed point, each positive-probability cluster $J$ must satisfy